 Can Rats Swim?

-Can rats swim up your toilet?
-Sounds crazy but the answer is yes.
+Can rats swim up to your toilet?
+It sounds crazy, but the answer is yes.
 If you need to see it to believe it, see this National Geographic video.
-In addition to being great swimmers, rats are capable of holding their breath for three minutes, and they can tread water for up to three hours.
+In addition to being great swimmers, rats can hold their breath for three minutes, and they can tread water for up to three hours.

 Who Is Thomas Crapper?

 Did Thomas Crapper invent the toilet?
 As much as we might want Thomas Crapper to have invented the toilet, he did not.
-He did have a considerable impact on manufacturing, design, and the promotion of bathroom products during the late 1800’s through early 1900’s.
-Mr. Crapper was the founder of Thomas Crapper & Co and owned the first toilet, bath and sink showroom.
-He pass away in 1910 but his showroom lasted until 1966.
-John Harington invented the flushing toilet in 1596.
+However, he did have a considerable impact on manufacturing, design, and the promotion of bathroom products during the late 1800’s through the early 1900s.
+Mr. Crapper was the founder of Thomas Crapper & Co and owned the first toilet, bath, and sink showroom.
+Unfortunately, he passed away in 1910, but his showroom lasted until 1966.